cornlab/summarizeOntDeletions/README.md

 # summarizeOntDeletions
-Simple script for one-step preprocessing amplicon ONT-seq data for further analysis of deletions sizes.
+Simple script for cleaning up amplicon ONT-seq data for further analysis of deletions sizes.
 Takes amplicon ONT-seq datafiles as FASTQ.GZ and a sample definition file & outputs a simple QC summary, amplicon length summary, and alignments to the target genome.

 The output of this preprocessing script is intended for use in further analysis or plotting (e.g., GraphPad Prism).
 <br/><br/>